epfl-ada/ada-2023-project-thedatafreaks/README.md

-# A more democratic Wikipedia
+# BOB’s journey to adminship: Exploring the world of Wikipedia Requests for Adminship

 *TheDataFreaks: Robin Jaccard, Jeremy Di Dio, Daniel Tavares, Anne-Laure Tettoni, Romain Berquet*

+## Datastory

+Embark on a captivating exploration of Bob's journey towards admission by following the link to our insightful data narrative: [Datastory](dioday45.github.io/TheDataFreaks/).

 ## Abstract

 Only a small fraction of wikipedia users vote in the 'request for adminship' (RfA) elections, although admins hold the key to maintaining the integrity and functionality of the world's largest online encyclopedia.
-From 2003 to 2013, there is an average of 53 votes per election out of the millions of registered users [1] that are allowed to vote on Wikipedia from 2003 to 2013.
-This low number raise some concerns for the platform's democratic processes and its robustness.
+From 2003 to 2013, there is an average of 53 votes per election out of the millions of registered users [1] that are allowed to vote.
+This low number raises some concerns for the platform's democratic processes and its robustness.
 A small number of voters may not accurately represent the diverse opinions and perspectives within the Wikipedia community.

-Our aim is to investigate the factors influencing participation and identify the challenges that arise from the low engagement rate.
-Based on our research, we intend to propose solutions to increase the participation rate.
+Our aim is to investigate the factors influencing participation, identify challenges that arise from the low engagement rate, and examine carefully the fairness of the elections.
+Based on our research, we aim to propose effective solutions to enhance the fairness and overall participation rate.

-We will study the reasons that push people to go out of their way to vote, whether it is to support someone they know, to support a community they are a part of, to support someone that share the same interests or to reject someone from an opposing group.

 ## Research questions

-Starting from the wikipedia request for adminship votes dataset, we discover that at the beginning, very few people voted in elections, resulting in people being elected by a minority of users.
-This changes over the years (there are more voters as time passes), but they still represent a very small fraction of wikipedia registered users.
+Starting from the wikipedia request for adminship votes dataset, we discover that very few people vote in elections, resulting in people being elected by a minority of users.
 From this, we see that there is little incentive to vote in these elections.
-This renders the voting process potentially undemocratic, as a small group of (badly intentioned?) users could have a huge influence on an election, and decide to support or undermine a specific candidate, without them being able to do anything about it.
+This renders the voting process potentially undemocratic, as a small group of badly intentioned users could have a huge influence on an election by supporting or undermining a specific candidate.

-- Why do people participate in elections ? <br>
-- What are the relationships between voters, if there are any ? <br>
-    - Are there sub-communities within the larger community, and do these sub-communities exert any influence on the voting outcomes ? <br>
-    - Is it possible to observe greater backing from individuals who have similar interests to yours ? <br>
+Is the election process as fair as it should ideally be?<br>
+What drives people to vote?<br>
-- How could the wikipedia democratic process be improved ? <br>
+How could the Wikipedia democratic process be improved?<br>

 These are the questions that we will try to answer during our project.